Grief is in two parts.

 Work With Me

-Are you ready to get the Good Grief support you need to parent your child through the remaking of life after the loss of your child, their sibling?
+Are you ready to get the Good Grief support you need to parent your child through the remaking of life after the loss of your child?

-The first step is typically a phone call to discover where you are in your grief, to determine whether the support I offer is what you need right now, and to consider together the best next step for you to begin healing.
+The first step is typically a phone call to discover where you are in your grief and to decide together the best place for you to start.

-I'm available to deliver grief education workshops and presentations either virtually or in person and will work with you to tailor something for your group.
+I'm availlable to deliver tailored in-person workshops and presentations upon request.
 Contact me to talk about possibilities.

 The Good Grief Parenting Framework